dwdas9/home/articles/Spark-DataBricks/Spark-Concepts.md

    - **Stage 2:** Aggregating the data.
 This stage requires a shuffle because the aggregation (calculating the average) involves data from all partitions.

 4. **Tasks:**
-   - For each stage, Spark creates tasks based on the number of partitions.
+For each stage, Spark creates tasks based on the number of partitions.
 If there are 10 partitions, Stage 1 (filtering) will have 10 tasks, and Stage 2 (aggregation) will also have 10 tasks, each processing one partition of data.

-### To summarize
-- **Application:** The whole process of reading the data, filtering it, and computing the average.
-- **Job 1:** Loading data from the CSV file into a DataFrame.
-- **Job 2:** Performing the filter and aggregation actions.
-  - **Stage 1:** Filtering the DataFrame (tasks operate on each partition of the DataFrame).
-  - **Stage 2:** Aggregating the filtered data (tasks operate on each partition, but require data shuffling).

-## Q & A
+# Q & A

 **Which of the following statements about the Spark driver is incorrect?**